|THIS MONTH’S WISE OWL|

 One of the biggest challenges relates to the planning process.
 In particular, a lack of resources in local authorities is causing considerable delays, especially when it comes to discharging planning conditions.
 While this may be an inconvenience for a larger housebuilder, they will at least have multiple other sites that they can progress in the interim.
 SMEs are less able to mitigate these setbacks as they may have their capital tied up in just one or two projects at a time.
 As a result, lengthy delays can bring their business to a halt.
 Therefore, it’s vital that Government and local authorities prioritise their planning departments and ensure that they are adequately staffed and resourced.
 With the drive to rapidly increase supply, this need is only going to become more urgent.

 The strict availability of finance for SMEs has improved in recent years but in some cases, the terms remain challenging.
 However, we have welcomed the engagement of UTB and other lenders with HBF to help find solutions.
 We have also worked closely with Government through various departments and via Homes England to help shape some of the development finance interventions they have introduced.
 While imperfect, these are having some effect for some of our members.
 We have most recently worked with officials on the creation of a government guarantee.
-We’re pleased that the previous Chancellor took up these proposals, albeit in not exactly the form we had proposed.
+We’re pleased that the previous Chancellor Philip Hammond took up these proposals, albeit in not exactly the form we had proposed.
 Still, we welcome the progress and the focus on SMEs and look forward to working with the new Government on developing the proposals and identifying new opportunities.

 The issues raised above are just the tip of the iceberg when it comes to the barriers facing small housebuilders.
-Concerns also persist concerning red tape, increasing political interference in planning decisions at a local level, skills shortages and rising build costs and the governments very ambitious environment agenda – to name a few.
+Concerns also persist concerning red tape, increasing political interference in planning decisions at a local level, skills shortages, rising build costs and the governments very ambitious environment agenda – to name a few.
 While there will be always be challenges, the scales are tipped too heavily against SMEs at present.
 If we are to deliver the homes this country desperately needs, we need to sustain the plurality and vibrancy of the sector by doing all we can to reverse the decline of small home builders.